bnfour/i3-quake-terminal/README.md

 In these demo images:
 - Both anchors are set to middle.
 - The green grid is 1280×720 rect centered inside the full 1920×1080 screen.
-Its lines are 4px wide, so the inner 2px of a line are part of the rect.
+Its lines are 4px wide, so the inner 2px of lines are part of the inner rect.
 - The actual window is slightly taller because of its header.
-Tt's positioned so that its top left corner _including the decorations_ is at the top left corner of a rect of the specified size _not including the decorations._ (I can't say I completely understand how the window decorations work ¯\\\_(ツ)\_/¯)
+Tt's positioned so that its top left corner _including the decorations_ is at the top left corner of a rect of the specified size _not including the decorations._ (I can't say I completely understand how window decorations work ¯\\\_(ツ)\_/¯)

+The offsets can be used to move the window anywhere from the anchor point, including any other output it's not anchored to.

 ### Other script options
 Not related to window's size or position.